 Once completed, OPPs should be shared with the SENCo.
 The school develops child friendly targets to ensure children are fully involved with their learning.
 Lesson planning should provide opportunities for the child to work on these targets and achievement should be celebrated.
-During SEN review week OPPs are evaluated and renewed by the Class Teacher and parents.
+Termly the OPPs are evaluated and renewed by the Class Teacher and parents.